levinericzimmermann/pyquenzer/README.md

 ### 2. Rendering WAV - files.

-To render WAV files call the *Instrument* object with:
+To render WAV - files call the *Instrument* object with:

 1. The path/name of the resulting WAV file

-2. The path to the pitch file
+2. The path of the pitch file

 *Pitch files* are text files that describe the pitch of each event.
-For more details of the needed form study the examples [here](https://github.com/uummoo/pyquenzer/tree/master/example/pitches).
+For more details about their form study the examples [here](https://github.com/uummoo/pyquenzer/tree/master/example/pitches).

 3. The path to the rhythm file

 *Rhythm files* are text files that describe the duration of each event.
-For more details of the needed form study the examples [here](https://github.com/uummoo/pyquenzer/tree/master/example/rhythms).
+For more details about their form study the examples [here](https://github.com/uummoo/pyquenzer/tree/master/example/rhythms).

 ```python
 my_instrument("output/example0", "pitches/example0", "rhythms/example0")
 ```

 A rhythm file can also be replaced by a *floating point number*.
-In this case the rhythmic duration of every resulting tone/chord is equal (*0.25* seconds in the example below).
+In this case the rhythmic duration of every resulting tone/chord is equal (0.25 seconds in the example below).

 ```python
 my_instrument("output/example1", "pitches/example1", 0.25)